Dimensionality Reduction: PCA and NMF

 - Like PCA, except the coefficients must be non-negative

-- Forcing positive coefficients implies an additive combination of parts to reconstruct whole
+- Forcing positive coefficients implies an additive combination of parts to reconstruct the whole

 - Leads to sparse factors